-- Rev. Richard Gill, L.C., S.T.L., is appointed by the IPS Board of Directors as the first president of IPS. - The faculty travel to Rome to offer a week-long session of classes in the psychology program at the Pontifical Athenaeum Regina Apostolorum. - The faculty present at a week-long conference on Catholic psychology in Naples, Italy. - Rev. Richard John Neuhaus delivers the commencement address and is conferred an Honorary Degree of Doctor of Humane Letters.
+- Rev. Richard Gill, L.C., S.T.L., is appointed by the IPS Board of Directors as the first president of IPS. - The faculty travel to Rome to offer a week-long session of classes in the psychology program at the Pontifical Athenaeum Regina Apostolorum. - Rev. Richard John Neuhaus delivers the commencement address and is conferred an Honorary Degree of Doctor of Humane Letters.